- the subversion of absolute beginning

 He ruptures the connection of the Commedia’s Beatrice to her lyric past by having this Beatrice use her angelica voce — by having her speak.
 Because we are in hell, and Beatrice does not enter hell, her speech is reported by Vergil, but it is her speech nonetheless; it is reported verbatim and it takes up most of the canto.
 The fact that she speaks is central, just as central as the impulse that moves her to speak: she is moved by love, and the same force that moves her to leave heaven on Dante’s behalf also causes her to speak.
 The famous verse in which Beatrice states the cause of her motion and her purpose makes it equally clear that her purpose is intimately bound up with her speech: ‘‘amor mi mosse, che mi fa parlare’’ (love moved me, which makes me speak) (Inf.
 2.72).
 In this declaration that love moved her and makes her speak, Dante both conjures Beatrice’s past and scripts for her a radically new future.
 This future, which will unfold in the Commedia, is contained in the verb parlare, a verb betokening an activity utterly alien from the agenda of the lyric lady. (“Notes toward a Gendered History of Italian Literature, with a Discussion of Dante’s Beatrix Loquax”, in Dante and the Origins of Italian Literary Culture, p.
 371)

-[33] As we saw, in Inferno 1 Dante combines biblical and classical echoes to create a uniquely hybrid “middling” textuality.
-Here in Inferno 2 we see another form of rhetorical mixing.
+[33] Whereas in Inferno 1 Dante combines biblical and classical echoes to create a uniquely hybrid “middling” textuality, in Inferno 2 Dante creates another form of rhetorical mixing.
 Now Dante mixes the vernacular and lyrical features of the courtly poetry he wrote as a young man (the dolce stil novo or “sweet new style”) with the theological underpinnings of his otherworld.

-[34] By the same token, he mixes Virgilio, a “real person” who lived in classical Rome, with Beatrice, a completely different kind of “real person”.
-A contemporary of Dante’s, a Florentine woman whom he knew in his youth, Beatrice announces herself by name to the Roman poet, confident that he will know who she is:
+[34] By the same token, he mixes Virgilio, a historically existent “real person” who lived in classical Rome, with Beatrice, a completely different kind of historically existent real person.
+A contemporary of Dante’s, Beatrice is asymmetric to Virgilio: youthful, female, contemporary and Christian, as compared to old, male, classical and pagan.
+A Florentine woman whom he knew in his youth, Beatrice announces herself by name to the Roman poet, confident that he will know who she is:

 I’ son Beatrice che ti faccio andare; vegno del loco ove tornar disio; amor mi mosse, che mi fa parlare.
 (Inf.
 2.70-72)